anywhichway/lmdb-index/README.md

 * Breaking changes or feature additions will increment the minor version.
 * Bug fixes and documentation changes will increment the patch version.

+2023-05-13 v0.7.1 Updated documentation.
+Not yet documented in built in full-text indexing and search.

-2023-05-13 v0.7.0 Reworked indexing to simplify and improve speed.
+2023-05-13 v0.7.0 Reworked indexing to simplify, improve speed and support full text indexing.

 2023-05-06 v0.6.6 Removed test db from Git.